 Since 2014, Kelowna has been home to the newest Emergency Medicine training site affiliated with the University of British Columbia.
 Our program is unique in Canada.
-Being the only Royal College training program in the BC Interior, we are in a position to gain more hands-on experience and assume more clinical responsibility in a high volume, high acuity center.
+Being the only Royal College training program in the BC Interior, we are in a position to gain more hands-on experience and assume more clinical responsibility in a high volume, high acuity centre.
 Residents who train here have the opportunity not only to be a part of a program but also to build a program.
-If you are a medical student who is keen on a high level of responsibility and are an ambitious, creative, self-motivated person, we very well could be the residency program for you.
+If you are a medical student who is keen on a high level of responsibility and are an ambitious, creative, self-motivated person, we could be the residency program for you.

 - High fidelity simulation 2x per month, including “in situ” scenarios done in the trauma bay with multidisciplinary teams

 - Dedicated Ultrasound block with CEUS-IP certification in first year

 - Local radiology rounds, case rounds and intimate journal club

 - New trauma bays with CMAC video laryngoscopy projected onto plasma screen

 - Annual resident/staff retreat at Big White Ski Resort

 - New 30,000 square foot Emergency Department built in 2012

 - Opportunities to teach medical students through the UBC Southern Medical Program